AWS CloudFormation: How to Build AWS Infrastructure as Code

 - Monitoring and performance optimization

 For those new to AWS, we’ll outline the basics of selecting the OS, making virtual hardware choices, and setting up your security.
 Getting started is easy.
 Once you make all your selections, your Stack can be replicated around the globe.

 Select Your OS

 Preparing a virtual machine is similar to installing Helix Core on a physical machine.
 Using the browser-based AWS Management Console, select the EC2 (Elastic Compute Cloud) Dashboard, launch your instance.

 First, you choose your OS platform.
 All of the Perforce-supported Linux distributions –– Amazon Linux, RHEL, Ubuntu from AWS, and Centos from 3rd parties –– and Windows server platforms are available.

-Configure Your AMI
+Configure Your EC2

 These choices range.
 Non-production options could include a t2.micro instance with 1 vCPU, 1 GiB of Memory, and low to moderate networking performance.
 The range can go up to instances with many vCPUs, lots of memory, and ultra-high performance networking.